gosher-studios/floppa-auth/README.md

 add it as a cookie or into local storage idrc

-to check if session is still valid send a GET Request to URL/unknown i will finish this in a sec lemme lunch :3
+to check if session is still valid send a GET Request to URL/auth with parameteres ssid,secret,name being the session ID, the app secret and the app name if successful it should return status code 200 with the body being the username of the user if not successful it will return 401 or 404 depending on what happened